Isaac Isaacs: Legal career

-In 1875, he moved to Melbourne and found work at the Prothonotary's Office of the Law Department.
-In 1876, while still working full-time, he studied law at the University of Melbourne.
-He graduated in 1880 with a Master of Laws degree in 1883.
+In 1875, Isaacs moved to Melbourne and found work at the Prothonotary's Office of the Law Department.
+In 1876, while still working full-time, he began studying law part time at the University of Melbourne.
+He graduated with first-class honours in 1880 and was called to the bar that same year.
+He began practicing law in 1882 and wrote court reports for the press to supplement his income.
+He obtained a Master of Laws degree in 1883.
+His law practice became successful and by 1890 he was taking briefs on behalf of clients such as banks, the stock exchange, land and finance companies, and local authorities, and appeared before the Full Supreme Court nineteen times that year.
+During the 1890s he appeared in cases involving tort, contract, insurance, insolvency, mining, and local government law.
 He took silk as a Queen's Counsel in 1899.

 Political career

 Victorian MP, 1892–1901

 In 1892 Isaacs was elected to the Victorian Legislative Assembly as a liberal.
 He was the member for Bogong from May 1892 until May 1893 and between June 1893 and May 1901.
 In 1893 he became Solicitor-General in the Patterson ministry.
 From 1894 to 1899 he was Attorney-General in the Turner ministry, and served as acting Premier on some occasions.
 In 1897 he was elected to the convention to approve the terms of the Australian Constitution.
-However, he was not elected to the committee drafting the constitution; Alfred Deakin attributed this failure to "a plot discreditable to all engaged in it" and thought that this antagonizing and humiliating snub sharpened Isaacs's "tendency to minute technical criticism ... so as to bring him not infrequently into collision" with the committee.
+However, he was not elected to the committee drafting the constitution; Alfred Deakin attributed this failure to "a plot discreditable to all engaged in it" and thought that this antagonising and humiliating snub sharpened Isaacs's "tendency to minute technical criticism ... so as to bring him not infrequently into collision" with the committee.
 Isaacs had many reservations about the draft constitution, but he campaigned in support of it after the Australian Natives' Association gave the draft its full support, rejecting his plea to delay for further consideration.